|

 - Milkshakes and Carnation Instant Breakfast

-- When foods have less taste, try tart foods such as yogurt, lemon or orange Jell-O, or lemonade.
+- If foods have less taste, try tart foods such as yogurt, lemon or orange Jell-O, or lemonade.

-- When foods taste or smell funny try cold or room temperature foods.
+- If food tastes or smells funny, try cold or room temperature foods.

-- Use hard candies to take away bad taste between meals.
+- Use hard candies to take away a bad taste between meals.

 - Maintain good oral hygiene.